The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 1. Look for Student Activities that engage students and prepare students for AP Assessments.

-2. Design or create Summative and Formative Assessments to gauge student skills as they progress...not too easy and not too hard.
+2. Design or create Summative and Formative Assessments (AP Classroom!) to gauge student skills as they progress...not too easy and not too hard.

-3. Identify Curriculum Framework connections with Unit Activities to identify "gaps" for other Unit Activities to fill.
+3. Identify Curriculum Framework connections with your activities to identify "gaps" for other activities to fill.

 Steps that go into making Exemplar Unit Plans (i.e. the Template)